-THE OFFERING

-Common stock offered by us

-Common stock to be outstanding after this offering

-Option to purchase additional shares of common stock

-Use of proceeds

-Risk factors

-Proposed NASDAQ Global Market trading symbol

-Directed Share Program

-shares
+For more information on our relationship with Squadron, see "Certain Relationships and Related Person Transactions - Squadron."

-shares (or shares if the underwriters exercise in full their option to acquire additional shares from us).

-The underwriters have a 30-day option to purchase up to a total of additional shares of common stock from us.

-We intend to use the net proceeds received by us from this offering (i) to pay approximately \$4.9 million of accumulated and unpaid dividends on our Series B Preferred Stock, (ii) to invest in implant and instrument sets for consignment to our customers, (iii) to fund research and development activities, (iv) to expand our sales and marketing programs and (v) for working capital and general corporate purposes.
+4,000,000 shares 12,044,435 shares (or 12,644,435 shares if the underwriters exercise in full their option to acquire additional shares from us).
+The underwriters have a 30-day option to purchase up to a total of 600,000 additional shares of common stock from us.
+We intend to use the net proceeds received by us from this offering (i) to pay approximately \$5.9 million of accumulated and unpaid dividends on our Series B Preferred Stock (as of exercise in full their option to acquire additional shares from us).
+The underwriters have a 30-day option to purchase up to a total of 600,000 additional shares of common stock from us.
+We intend to use the net proceeds received by us from this offering (i) to pay approximately \$5.9 million of accumulated total of 600,000 additional shares of common stock from us.
+We intend to use the net proceeds received by us from this offering (i) to pay approximately \$5.9 million of accumulated offering (i) to pay approximately \$5.9 million of accumulated September 30, 2017), (ii) to invest in implant and instrument sets for consignment to our customers, (iii) to fund research and development activities, (iv) to expand our sales and marketing programs and (v) for working capital and general corporate purposes.
 We may also use a portion of the net proceeds to acquire or invest in complementary products, technologies or businesses, but we currently have no agreements or commitments to do so.
 See "Use of Proceeds."
 As a result of the payment of the accumulated and unpaid dividends on our Series B Preferred Stock, our affiliates, including Squadron, Mark C. Throdahl, our President, Chief Executive Officer and a member of our board of directors, and Bernie B. Berry, III, a member of our board of directors, will receive a portion of the net proceeds from this offering.
 See "Certain Relationships and Related Person Transactions."
 You should read the "Risk Factors" section of this prospectus and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.

-KIDS

-At our request, the underwriters have reserved for sale at the initial public offering price up to shares of our common stock, or approximately % of the shares offered by this prospectus, for our employees, directors and other persons associated with us.
+KIDS At our request, the underwriters have reserved for sale at the initial public offering price up to 200,000 shares of our common stock for our employees, directors and other persons associated with us.
 The participants in the directed share program will be subject to the 180-day lock-up restriction described in the "Underwriting" section of this prospectus with respect to the directed shares sold to them.
 The number of shares of our common stock available for sale to the general public in this offering will be reduced by the number of shares sold pursuant to the directed share program.
 Any directed shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.
 The directed share program will be arranged through Piper Jaffray & Co.

-The number of shares of our common stock to be outstanding after this offering set forth above is based on shares outstanding as of March 31, 2017, and does not reflect:
+The number of shares of our common stock to be outstanding after this offering set forth above is based on 2,481,607 shares outstanding as of June 30, 2017, and does not reflect: